 Agent Based Modelling (ABM)

-While Marketing Mix Modelling and Attribution are useful in determining marketing’s ROI, they are less useful at forecasting sales in dynamic markets experiencing systemic change.
+While Marketing Mix Modelling and Attribution are useful in determining marketing’s ROI, they are less useful at understanding dynamic markets experiencing systemic change.
 Agent Based Modelling (ABM) allows us to simulate the impact of changing consumer attitudes, beliefs and behaviors.
-Using ABM models, we can run a variety of scenarios and forecast the likely impact on brand sales and market share.
+Using ABM models, we can run a variety of scenarios and understand the likely impact on brand sales and market share.
 ABM gives brands the opportunity not just to simulate external impacts on audiences but also how audiences in turn interact with and impact each other.

 Bespoke Analytic Solutions